guimauveb/tinyDLM/README.md

 ## Missing features coming soon
     - [X] Duplicate filename checker
     - [IN PROGRESS] Add multiple links at the same time
+    - [DOING] Create a "settings" window
+    - [DOING] Set download directory (transfers are stored in 'downloads')
-    - [ ] Set the default number of simultaneous transfers to the number of CPU cores / threads
+    - [DOING] Set the default number of simultaneous transfers to the number of CPU cores / threads
-    - [ ] Set the number of max simultaneous transfers
+    - [DOING] Set the number of max simultaneous transfers
+    - [DOING] Set maximum download speed
+    - [ ] Limit download speed
     - [ ] Schedule download start
     - [ ] Compute / Display ETA
-    - [ ] Limit download speed
-    - [ ] Select download directory (transfers are stored in 'downloads') by creating a file explorer
     - [ ] Save downloads on exit and restore them on the next launch